rhayman/ephysiopy/docs/api/ephysiopy/format_converters/OE_Axona/index.rst

    .. py:method:: __filterLFP__(data, sample_rate)

+      Filters the LFP data.

+      :param data: The LFP data to be filtered.
+      :type data: np.array
+      :param sample_rate: The sampling rate of the data.
+      :type sample_rate: int

+      :returns: The filtered LFP data.
+      :rtype: np.array

+      .. rubric:: Notes

+      Applies a bandpass filter to the LFP data using the specified sample rate.

+      ..
+          !! processed by numpydoc !!

    .. py:method:: convertPosData(xy, xy_ts)

       Performs the conversion of the array parts of the data.

+      :param xy: The x and y coordinates.
+      :type xy: np.array
+      :param xy_ts: The timestamps for the x and y coordinates.
+      :type xy_ts: np.array

+      :returns: The converted position data.
+      :rtype: np.array

+      .. rubric:: Notes

-      Note: As well as upsampling the data to the Axona pos sampling rate (50Hz), we have to insert some columns into the pos array as Axona format expects it like: pos_format: t,x1,y1,x2,y2,numpix1,numpix2
+      Upsamples the data to the Axona position sampling rate (50Hz) and inserts columns into the position array to match the Axona format.
-      We can make up some of the info and ignore other bits.